Sodejaa/WeatherApp/README.md

 - Font Awesome for icons

 ## Installation and Usage
-1. Clone the repository:
-$ git clone [repository URL]
+1. Clone the repository: $ git clone https://github.com/Sodejaa/WeatherApp.git

-css
-Copy code
-2. Navigate to the project directory:
-$ cd weather-app
+2. Navigate to the project directory: $ cd weather-app

-markdown
-Copy code
 3. Open the `index.html` file in a web browser.

 4. Enter the name of a city in the search box and press Enter or click the search button.